0o-de-lally/ol-explorer/docs/responsive-improvements.md

 2. **Better Maintainability**: Responsive logic is centralized in CSS classes
 3. **Consistency**: All components follow the same pattern for responsiveness
 4. **Scalability**: Easier to extend responsive patterns to new components
-5. **Standards Compliance**: Follows best practices for React Native with NativeWind/Tailwind CSS
+5. **Standards Compliance**: Follows best practices for React Native with NativeWind v4
+6. **Dark Mode Support**: Better integration with the "class" strategy for dark mode
+7. **Font Consistency**: Proper handling of font families including Inter and Geist Mono

 ## Continuing Improvements